Employment Bill

 Groups Affected

-• Employers: May face increased costs and administrative burdens from changes to employment status definition, the establishment of the Armed Forces Federation, and the introduction of worker representative directors.
+- Employers: May face increased administrative burdens and potentially higher costs due to the changes in employment status and the requirement for worker representative directors.

-• Larger Companies: Will be directly affected by the requirement to appoint worker representative directors.
+- Large Companies: Will be directly affected by the requirement for worker representative directors on their boards.

 Powered by nyModel